cargo-lambda/cargo-lambda/docs/commands/new.md

 Cargo Lambda uses template repositories as scaffolding for new projects.
 You can see the [default template for functions](https://github.com/cargo-lambda/default-template) and the [default template for extensions](https://github.com/cargo-lambda/default-extension-template) in GitHub.

-Cargo Lambda can also download custom templates from other GitHub repositories by using the `--template` with the repository url, for example:
+Cargo Lambda can also download custom templates from other public GitHub repositories by using the `--template` with the repository url, for example:

 ```sh
 cargo lambda new \